ancrypts/Gryphon-Class/WeatherApp/README.md

 ---

-## ▶️ Run the Application
+## Running the Application

+Start the Streamlit server using:

 ```bash
 streamlit run app.py
 ```

-The application will open automatically in your browser.
+The application will automatically open in your default web browser.

 ---

-## 📌 How It Works
+## How It Works

 1. Enter a city name.
-2. Click **Fetch Weather Data**.
+2. Click the **Fetch Weather Data** button.
-3. The app sends a request to the OpenWeatherMap API.
+3. The application sends a request to the OpenWeatherMap API.
-4. The weather information is displayed using Streamlit metrics.
+4. Current weather details are displayed on the screen.

 ---

-## 📦 Dependencies
+## Dependencies

-Major libraries used:
+Main libraries used in this project:

 - streamlit
 - requests
 - python-dotenv

-Install all dependencies using:
+Install all dependencies with:

 ```bash
 pip install -r requirements.txt